mjhsu135/beautiful-jekyll/code-through.md

 # Conclusion:

-<p> <code>quanteda</code> can be used for a variety of different text related contexts,
+ <code>quanteda</code> can be used for a variety of different text related contexts,
 whether for textual analysis or data organization.
 When used alongside different packages, we can create organized and clean data sets to present to different audiences, whether it be fellow coders or to the general public.
-Thus, <code>quanteda</code> is a wonderfully helpful package in regards to work flow, presentation, and organization. </p>
+Thus, <code>quanteda</code> is a wonderfully helpful package in regards to work flow, presentation, and organization.

 ---